OUR VISION

 OUR HISTORY

-"The view outside my office at Gethesemane in 1975 showed a community that was in trouble," said Bishop Battle.
-"Children were in the streets with no supervision or direction.
-I felt called and knew I had to do something to help give them a future."
+“The view outside my office at Gethsemane in 1975 showed a community that was in trouble,” Bishop Battle shared.
+“Children were in the streets with no supervision or direction.
+I felt called and knew I had to do something to help give them a future.”

 "We may not be able to prepare the future for our children, but we can at least prepare our children for the future."